 A \emph{directed graph} (or just \emph{digraph}) $D$ consists of a nonempty \emph{finite} set $V (D)$ of elements called \emph{vertices} and a finite set $A(D)$ of ordered pairs of distinct vertices called \emph{arcs}.
 We call $V (D)$ the \emph{vertex set} and $A(D)$ the \emph{arc set} of $D$.
 We will often write $D = (V,A)$ which means that $V$ and $A$ are the vertex set and arc set of $D$, respectively.
 If $X$ is a subset of $V$, the pair $D[X]:=(X, A\cap (X\times X))$ is the \emph{digraph induced by $D$ on $X$}.
 A digraph $D$ is \emph{acyclic} if it has no directed cycle.
 In this paper all digraphs are acyclic and simple in the sense that they have no multiple arcs.
 For any other terminology on digraphs we refer the reader to \cite{bang}.

 A \emph{poset} $P=(V,<)$ is a set $V$ equipped with a binary relation $<$ on $V$ which is irreflexive (i.e., $x\not < x$ for all $x\in V$), antisymmetric and transitive.
-To a poset $P=(V,<)$ we can associate a digraph $D(P)=(V,A)$, called the \emph{comparability digraph}, as follows.
+To a poset $P=(V,<)$ we can associate a digraph $D(P)=(V,A)$, called the \emph{comparability digraph} of $P$, as follows.
 For two distinct vertices $x,y\in V$ we let $(x,y)\in A$ if $x<y$.
-We should mention that to an acyclic digraph $D=(V,A)$ we can associate a poset by taking the \emph{transitive closure}, that is, the smallest binary relation on $V$ which is irreflexive, antisymmetric and transitive containing $A$.\\ Assume that $D=(V,A)$ is an acyclic digraph.
-We define for $ x \in V$
+We should mention that to an acyclic digraph $D=(V,A)$ we can associate a poset by taking the \emph{transitive closure}, that is, the smallest binary relation on $V$ which is irreflexive, antisymmetric and transitive containing~$A$.\\